getadvice/getadvice.github.io/join.md

 1. You decide how many days per week/month and how many minutes a call lasts.
 You can start with just 1 call of 30 mins per month.

-2. This site, currently, doesn't have millions of users trying to schedule a call with volunteers.
+2. This site, currently it doesn't have millions of users trying to schedule a call with volunteers.
 That means that your calendar won't get too busy.

 3. You can always change your availability on the calendar if you're having a lot of work and can't help for the next few weeks.